gimphammer/fastfind/README.md

 ### 5.3 Combined with "grep"

 Sometime, there are some results which are not the ones you wanna focus on.
-If you wanna exclude them, then you can concatenate FastFind with "`grep`" by the pipe.
+If you wanna exclude them, then you can concatenate FastFind with `grep` by the pipe.
 Here comes the the example.
 Before concatenation:

 ![image-20240610203507258](readme.pic/image-20240610203507258.png)

-After being concatenated with "`gvi`", the lines containing "example" is excluded:
+After being concatenated with `gvi`, the lines containing "example" is excluded:

 ![image-20240610203619327](readme.pic/image-20240610203619327.png)

-"`gvi`" is one of aliased "`grep`" commands I used, Here are some aliases I used frequently:
+`gvi` is one of aliased `grep` commands I used, Here are some aliases I used frequently:

 ```bash
 alias gp='grep '